Demystifying AI for the rest of us

 How did we get here?
 The road to modern LLMs

-What's striking is that beneath all this technological progress and complexity, the core mechanism has stayed the same since the statistical model era: predicting what text comes next.
+What's striking is that beneath all of this technological progress and complexity, the core mechanism has stayed the same since the statistical model era: predicting what text comes next.

 It's autocomplete all the way down